-- Transportation between the beneficiary's place of residence and the ADHC center at the beginning and end of the program day - The cost of transportation is included in the rate paid to ADHC centers.
+- Transportation between the beneficiary's place of residence and the ADHC center at the beginning and end of the program day, which includes the following: - The cost of transportation is included in the rate paid to ADHC centers.
 The beneficiary and his/her family may choose to transport the beneficiary to the ADHC center.
-Transportation provided by the beneficiary's family is not a reimbursable service;
+Transportation provided by the beneficiary's family is not a reimbursable service; and